 Rose gold jewelry was a fixture of the Victorian era.
 However demand began dwindling with the onset of the 20th century.
 Fads work in cycles and appreciation for rose gold has now returned.
-Today, rose gold is commonly used in the manufacturing of jewelry.
+Today, it's commonly used in the manufacturing of jewelry.
 But what exactly is rose gold?
 And more importantly, is it right for you?

 Rose gold is a mixture of yellow gold, silver, and copper.
 The copper used in the manufacturing of rose gold jewelry is primarily responsible for its unique color.
 The more copper present in a piece of rose gold jewelry, the more red it will appear.

 There is no set gold content for rose gold jewelry.
-Lower-karat rose gold contains only a small amount of yellow gold.
+Lower-karat items contain only a small amount of yellow gold.
 It mainly consists of silver and copper.
 10-karat rose gold jewelry, for example, is made up of 41.7% pure gold.
 The remaining 58.3% is composed of alloy.
 If keeping costs to a minimum is your main concern, then low-karat rose gold is your best option.

 If you have more flexibility in your budget, then 14-karat, 18-karat and even 22-karat alternatives are options.
 22-karat rose gold is often referred to as "crown gold".
 Boasting 91.7% gold, it's the purest form of rose gold available.
 24-karat rose gold, which would be virtually 100% pure, does not exist.

 Despite what many people assume, rose gold jewelry is no less pure than a yellow gold alternative.
 18-karat rose gold, for example, contains just as much gold as 18-karat yellow gold.